vpstarweb/formcms/doc/readme-parts/031-admin-panel.md

 - [Filter by Created At (2024-09-07)](https://fluent-cms-admin.azurewebsites.net/_content/FormCMS/admin/entities/course?offset=0&limit=20&created_at[dateIs]=2024-09-07&sort[created_at]=1)
 - [Filter by Course Name (Starts with A or C)](https://fluent-cms-admin.azurewebsites.net/_content/FormCMS/admin/entities/course?offset=0&limit=20&name[operator]=or&name[startsWith]=A&name[startsWith]=C&sort[created_at]=1)

+#### **Duplicate**
+Clicking the duplicate button opens the "Add New Data" page with prefilled values from the selected record for quick entry.

 ---

 ### **Detail Page**